-The Steamship Historical Society of America (SSHSA), founded in 1935 and dedicated to recording, preserving and disseminating the history of engine-powered vessels, hosted its second annual ShiPosium on the RMS Queen Mary in Long Beach, California, from May 2-5, 2013.
+The Steamship Historical Society of America (SSHSA), founded in 1935 and dedicated to recording, preserving and disseminating the history of engine-powered vessels, will host its third annual ShiPosium at the Newport Harbor Hotel and Marina in Newport, Rhode Island May 15-18, 2014.

 What is a ShiPosium?

 ShiPosium brings together preservationists, mariners, and historians from across the country to discuss the challenges, opportunities, and realities of conserving or utilizing heritage ships for modern purposes.

 The ShiPosium is held in tandem with SSHSA’s Annual Conference, attended by SSHSA members from all over the country.
 Attendees are invited to attend social gatherings, outings to local attractions; and special maritime-related tours, in addition to the ShiPosium.

 To learn more about the upcoming ShiPosium May 15-18, 2014 in Newport, RI, click here.

 The 2013 ShiPosium in Long Beach, CA highlighted:

 Attendees also had the opportunity to see presentations by Marc Cruder, the Senior Traveling Marine Inspector at United States Coast Guard Headquarters who oversees these types of vessels; Ken Marschall who has recently photographed the current state of Titanic with “Exploring Titanic: Unseen Interiors;” and Martin Cox whose Maritime Matters web site documents day-to-day as well as historical notes on all types of ship.